 There is so much to see, do (and tweet) from Microsoft Inspire, and it can be a bit overwhelming.
 We spoke to Rachel Braunstein, Marketing Manager for Microsoft and Social Media Manager for Microsoft Partners for advice on using social media at the conference.

 To stay connected at the conference, your best bet would be following the MS Partner presence on Twitter, liking them on Facebook, and connecting with them on LinkedIn.
 They’ll be live streaming and sharing news and content from the conference!
 Don’t forget the official hashtag is #MSInspire!

 7. Who do you want to connect with?

 One thing that we have learned from Microsoft conferences is to make a note of all the people you want to meet at the event beforehand.
 Whether it’s a list of customers, clients or just other partners, it’s best to debrief your team who is on your company’s hit list.

 Putting this kind of plan in place will also help you to build your Microsoft Inspire schedule, and work out how much time you want to spend at workshops, networking or manning your stand.

 8. Waffles and peanut butter bacon pop-tarts

 BBQ ribs and homemade peanut butter bacon pop-tarts are some of the best recommended foods to eat while you’re in Washington DC.
 The Walter E. Washington Convention center is bang in the middle of the city, so there’s plenty of hotels, restaurants, and bars around the area.
-In fact, here’s a guide to help you find your bearings.

 If you’ve got some free time after the conference and Microsoft Inspire Partner Celebration (and you’ve had your fill of peanut butter bacon pop-tarts) there’s so much to do in DC.
 Make sure that you ‘Show Your Badge’ for discounts at the best restaurants and attractions.